learn-co-curriculum/dsc-data-viz-best-practices-common-mistakes/README.md

 You will be able to:

-* Identify the 'must-haves' for any data visualization
+* Choose a type of visualization that is appropriate for a given set of data
-* Identify common mistakes
+* Describe how some types of visualizations can be misleading to viewers

 ## Creating High-Quality Data Visualizations